pajlads/DinkPlugin/README.md

 ## Chat Commands

-### Export Current Configuration via `::dinkexport`
+### Export Current Configuration via `::DinkExport`

 Dink allows you to export your current plugin configuration to the clipboard via the `::dinkexport` chat command.

-This export includes *every* setting from individual notifiers to the webhook URLs.
+This export includes settings across all of the notifiers.
+If you want to include webhook URLs in the export, run the `::dinkexport all` chat command.

-You can share this produced JSON to friends who want to send similarly configured messages to the same webhook URLs.
+You can share this produced JSON to friends who want to send similarly configured messages.

-### Import Configuration via `::dinkimport`
+### Import Configuration via `::DinkImport`

 With the output of the above command (`::dinkexport`) copied to your clipboard, you can merge these settings with your own via the `::dinkimport` chat command.